hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 ```

 Now that we have subsetted our data, we are ready for visualization!

+> **Subsetting using the `results()` function** The `results()` function has an option to add a fold change threshold using the `lfcThrehsold` argument.
+This method is more statistically motivated, and is recommended when you want a more confident set of genes based on a certain fold-change.
+It actually performs a statistical test against the desired threshold, by performing a two-tailed test for log2 fold changes greater than the absolute value specified.
+The user can change the alternative hypothesis using `altHypothesis` and perform two one-tailed tests as well. **This is a more conservative approach, so expect to retrieve a much smaller set of genes!**
+>
+> Test this out using our data:
+> `results(dds, contrast = contrast_oe, alpha = 0.05, lfcThreshold = 0.58)`
+>
+> **How do the results differ?
+How many significant genes do we get using this approach?**
+>

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*